 5. Church’s Chicken

-With over 12 years of same-store sales growth and over 900 locations worldwide, wing-only specialists Wingstop is another option for a food entrepreneur considering entering the chicken wing business.
+With over 12 years of same-store sales growth and over 900 locations worldwide, wing-only specialists Wingstop is another option for a food entrepreneur considering entering the chicken wing business thanks to its strong brand recognition and franchisee support.
 To open a Wingstop location, a minimum net worth of $1.2 million is required, with half of that needing to be liquid.

 7. Buffalo Wild Wings

 The menu of Buffalo Wild Wings features a wide selection of flavored and sauced wings to choose from, and the brand has proven to be very popular around the world.
-Current franchise opportunities within the United States are limited, but the situation is in flux, and usually, a minimum of $1 million in liquid assets would be required per restaurant.
+Current franchise opportunities within the United States are limited to specific, high-quality locations, but the situation is in flux, and usually, a minimum of $1 million in liquid assets would be required per restaurant.